EA-Morales/linktree/Readme.md

 ## General Information
-- Provide general information about your project here.
+- This project was created with the intention of resembling the Linktree app.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it?